Data Dashboard

 Tracking early childhood center participation in the Texas Early Childhood Professional Development System.

-The chart illustrates the progress and goals for increasing the percentage of early childhood centers with active TECPDS accounts from 2024 through 2027.
+The chart shows progress and goals for increasing the percentage of early childhood centers with active TECPDS (Texas Early Childhood Professional Development System) accounts from 2024 to 2027.
 In 2024, 35% of centers maintained active accounts, slightly below the goal of 36%.
-By 2025, current data shows 27% of centers with active accounts, indicating a slight decline and falling short of the 45% target.
-The set goals project ambitious growth, targeting 50% by 2026 and 60% by 2027.
-The yellow line represents actual results achieved so far, while the blue dashed line indicates the set goals for each year, highlighting the need for increased engagement to bring more centers into the professional development system.
+By the end of 2025, 47% of centers had active accounts, surpassing the 2025 target of 45%.
+It is important to note that TECPDS recently completed a large-scale system deduplication.
+While this may result in lower reported numbers, it reflects a more accurate and reliable dataset, providing a clearer understanding of the true cohort and allowing progress to be tracked with greater confidence.
+Future targets aim for 50% by 2026 and 60% by 2027.
+The yellow line represents actual results achieved so far, while the blue dashed line indicates the annual goals, highlighting the community’s commitment to strengthening engagement and expanding participation in the professional development system.

 Early childhood professionals median wage as a percentage of Bexar County Living Wage